kaisbensalah/pyharu/README.md

 pyharu
 ======

-Cython implementation of Haru PDF Library.
+Cython implementation of Haru PDF Library, and an alternative to reportlab.